markus7017/myfiles/shelly/README.md

 Firmware 1.7 adds additional status values, also supported by the binding.
 Version 1.8 introduces CoIoT version 2, which fixes various issues with version 1 and provides almost all relevant status updates.

 If there is no specific reason you should enable CoIoT.
-See Network Settings for more information.
+Check section Network Settings [here](doc/AdvancedUsers.md) for more information.

-Enable the autoCoIoT option in the binding configuration or eventsCoIoT is the thing configuration to activate CoIoT.
+Enable the autoCoIoT option in the binding configuration or eventsCoIoT in the Thing configuration to activate CoIoT.

 ### Button events